svaarala/duktape/doc/debugger.rst

 * Perform or trigger software or script updates

-A target that wishes to support AppRequest should attach the debugger using the ``duk_debugger_attach_custom()`` API and provide a request callback.
+A target that wishes to support AppRequest should provide a request callback when calling ``duk_debugger_attach()``.
 When an AppRequest is received, the request callback is invoked with the contents of the message on the value stack, and may push its own values to be sent in reply.
+The request callback may block if necessary (for example, the callback might wait for a hardware button press).
+Note, however, that Duktape will also be blocked while the callback executes which may not be desirable in some cases and may cause a debug client to time out (this of course depends entirely on the debug client).

 This is a minimal do-nothing request callback::